 Rivers are naturally dynamic, or constantly changing, environments and river creatures can tolerate a wide range of flow conditions; however, extreme low-flow and no-flow conditions can cause considerable harm.
 Severe, frequent low-flow events stress fish and aquatic communities in the PIE-Rivers region, especially in the Parker and Ipswich Rivers.
-While a number of issues contribute to the frequency and severity of low-flow events, groundwater withdrawal for municipal and private use is a major driving factor.
+While a number of issues contribute to the frequency and severity of low-flow events, groundwater withdrawal for rigure 2. ipswich River during drought conditions in 2003.

+municipal and private use is a major driving factor.
 The most severe impacts are from summer groundwater withdrawals, which capture water that the rivers need to maintain flow.
 Withdrawals from reservoirs can also be damaging under some circumstances.
 The withdrawal impacts are often exacerbated by large water transfers out of the watershed or sub-basin, either for use in surrounding communities or as wastewater; this can represent a substantial net loss of water to the river system and the estuary.